sanjay-lan/NLP/README.md

 # NLP

-## this is a python to explore text preprocessing in natural language processing
+## this is a python code to explore text preprocessing in natural language processing